hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 * Both ``--output`` and ``--error`` are specified: stdout is redirected to the file pointed to by ``--output`` and stderr is redirected to the file pointed to by ``--error``.

 The file name can (and usually will) be a template.
-It can contains replacement symbols preceded by a % that allow to use the jobid etc. in the name of the file to ensure unique file names.
+It can contain replacement symbols preceded by a % that allow to use the jobid etc. in the name of the file to ensure unique file names.
 The most useful of such symbols is ``%j`` which will be replaced by the unque jobid.
 A full list of replacement symbols can be found in